bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 exchange order book creates market incentives that naturally tend toward centralization in just a few exchanges with the vast majority of market share.

-If privacy concerns you then I recomend my article on "How to maintain Privacy with BitShares".

 ## Separation of Powers

 There is no reason why the same entity needs to be responsible for issuing IOUs and for processing the order book.
 It